Amrum: Fauna

 Birdlife is particularly plentiful.
 Amrum counts among the most important hatching areas for seabirds in Germany.
 It is the only remaining hatching area for the Eurasian curlew in the Wadden Sea, and the main hatching region for the common eider, but also oystercatchers, shelducks, Arctic terns, seagulls like herring gulls, common gull and the lesser black-backed gull, as well as many other species, use to hatch there on the beach, in between the dunes or at the mudflats.
 Since the dunes of Amrum are a protected nature reserve, they are the only dunes along the west coast of Schleswig-Holstein where seagulls and ducks breed.
 In other dune areas of the North Sea coast these birds are usually scared off by tourists.
 Additionally vast flocks of migratory birds will rest on Amrum during the season, e.g. red knot, brent goose or sanderling, all of whom are able to find sufficient food along the coasts of Amrum.
 Moreover, a number of songbirds can be found and pheasants which were equally introduced as game are common.

 Lizards and amphibians, such as moor frog, natterjack toad and smooth newt are other examples of land vertebrata.

 In the sea surrounding Amrum numerous fish species typical of the North Sea can be found, like plaice and atlantic herring.
 A 1940 report mentioned several worms like Nematodes, Archiannelida, Oligochaeta and Turbellaria, crustaceans like ostracods, and ciliate protozoans in the sands of the Kniepsand beach.
 Since the 1980s, the abundance of harbour porpoises in the sea off Amrum and Sylt has been increasing and a protected marine area was created in 1999 to provide shelter for them.

 The number of other marine species is equally great, the hermit crab, the common whelk, and the lugworm are all among them.
 Of them, mainly the sand shrimps are commercially used by "harvesting" them from the seabed with cutters.
-The shrimps are then wrongly marketed as "crabs" (Krabben).
+The shrimps are then sold as Nordsee-Krabben ("crabs"), which — though in strict taxonomical terms a misnomer — is their traditional culinary name along the German coast.